samd-systems/palo-alto-labs/Incident-SSL-Forward-Proxy-Scope-Failure-on-Palo-Alto-NGFW/README.md

 ## Impact

-Web browsing from the guest network was unsuccessful for the affected device, preventing access to external HTTPS websites.
+Web browsing from the guest network was unsuccessful for the affected device, preventing access to external websites.

 ## Symptoms Observed

-- The client device attempting to browse external HTTPS websites received TLS certificate validation errors.
+- The client device received TLS certificate validation errors.
 - Traffic logs showed outbound sessions from Guest-Zone to Outside-Zone identified as application ssl.
 - The sessions were allowed by the firewall security policy but HTTPS browsing still failed.